-Leaders from nine opposition groups in South Sudan have formed a coalition group in a bid to accelerate the country’s struggling peace process.
+Fresh violence in South Sudan threatens to compromise the country’s struggling peace process.